LSartore/pyrate/README.md

 ### Download:

 The only thing to do is to clone this repository, and begin working in PyR@TE 3's main folder.

-## Description:
+### Description:

-PyR@TE is a python code that calculates the Renormalization Group Equations (RGEs) for any renormalizable non-supersymmetric model.
-After the gauge groups, the particle contents as well as the scalar potential have been defined in a model file, PyR@TE calculates the RGEs for the required parameters at the one- or two-loop level, and up to the three-loop level for gauge couplings.
+PyR@TE is a Python code that computes the renormalization group equations (RGEs) for any renormalizable non-supersymmetric model.
+After the gauge groups, the particle content and the Lagrangian of have been defined in a model file, PyR@TE calculates the RGEs for all of the couplings at the one- or two-loop level, and up to the three-loop level for gauge couplings.

 ### How to run PyR@TE